skanur/spartan-arch/README.md

-# spartan-arch
+# spartan-arch, German edition 🍺🥨

-This is a set of scripts designed to automate the creation of a minimal VM running Arch Linux and i3/Emacs as a Windows manager.
+This is a set of scripts designed to automate the creation of a minimal VM running Arch Linux, i3 as a Windows manager and my own Emacs (evil) configuration.
 This VM can be used as a file editor for the  host via folder sharing and as a development environment.
-Currently, the VM costs about 90MB of RAM to run.
+Currently, the VM costs about 90MB of RAM to run.#

+This is forked from [Adrien Brochard](https://github.com/abrochard/spartan-arch), showcasing his project in this [video](https://www.youtube.com/watch?v=RDrG-_kapaQ).
+I've adapted most of his project, altough swapping out the bootloader, adding some personal preferences and optimizing the mirrorlist for german servers.
+Cheers to Adrien!

 ## Requirements for Virtual Box VM
 - 8GB of space on disk